 On the other hand, a high inhalation of carbon dioxide can cause dizziness, CO2 toxicity known as hypercapnia, tinnitus (buzzing noise from within) vertigo, double vision, or even suffocation.
 But it is not yet a medically proven fact that the prolonged use of the N95 face mask is responsible for such conditions without a prior medical challenge to the mask wearer.

-In conclusion, the CDC and the FDA still support the use of N95 masks for medical practitioners and surgical masks for the public.
 Both categories of PPE have been sufficiently tested for filtration efficiency and fluid resistance using standard methods.